- About MMS

-- and backstage tours!
+- and a backstage tour!

 - a portion of the ticket price is a tax-deductible donation and helps to underwrite this production.

-Out & About Magazine
+–Paul Myrvold, Out & About Magazine

-The Ramayana is an annual all-school event in which the entire student body takes part.
-This magical theatrical production of drama, dance and song has been entertaining audiences for over 30 years.
+The Ramayana! is an annual all-school event in which the entire student body takes part.
+This magical theatrical production of drama, dance and song has been entertaining audiences for over 35 years.
 In the preschool years students may begin by taking part in the ever-popular forest animal scene.
 Gradually they work their way through various small parts as dancers, singers, monkeys, demons, and martial artists until they finally emerge in the lead roles in their high school years.
 Behind the scenes, a large supporting cast of parents, teachers, alumni and Mount Madonna Center staff take on the roles of prop makers, costumers, make-up artists, technicians, musicians, stage crew, and concessionaries.
 This makes the Ramayana our largest school event of the year.

 Please consider supporting the Ramayana! by advertising in the playbill.
 Playbill advertising plays a crucial role in underwriting this production and maintaining the quality performances year after year.
 Advertisement dollars help offset the significant costs of costumes, special effects, make-up, transportation, theater rental, and more.

 Sellout performances play to audiences from: